 The Wick supplies everything you could possibly need to make a family holiday comfortable including baby cribs, baby bathtubs, children’s raincoats and boots, board games and more.
 Not all of these are obvious, however, so it’s worth asking for anything you might need.

-Highlights for our two eldest was the excellent scavenger hunt that took us on a fun and informative tour around the hotel and exploring the tidal pools, home to oversized emerald green sea anemones and plump starfish in shades of orange and purple.
+Highlights for our two eldest was the excellent scavenger hunt.
+The tour took us on a fun and informative tour around the hotel and exploring the tidal pools, home to oversized emerald green sea anemones and plump starfish in shades of orange and purple.

 For us, our favourite night was when the five of us enjoyed s’mores on the beach.
 The hotel provided all the necessary ingredients, started a small fire on the beach and we took it from there, burning marshmallows and dripping melted chocolate onto the sand as the sun set over the ocean.
 A holiday memory to last a lifetime.